giordi91/giordi91.github.io/content/post/whittedRaytracing.md

     }
 ```

-Finaly one last bit is to copy your resulting image to a GPU texture, there
+Finally one last bit is to copy your resulting image to a GPU texture, there
 is a small trick you can do which is the following:

 ```c#